cf73/humanity/content/collections/books/the-solace-of-open-spaces.md

     content:
       -
         type: text
+        text: "Here's the amazon.com introduction:"
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: 'Poet and filmmaker Gretel Ehrlich went to Wyoming in 1975 to make the first in a series of documentaries when her partner died.
-Ehrlich stayed on and found she couldn’t leave.
-The Solace of Open Spaces is a chronicle of her first years on “the planet of Wyoming,” a personal journey into a place, a feeling, and a way of life.'
+        text: '"Poet and filmmaker Gretel Ehrlich went to Wyoming in 1975 to make the first in a series of documentaries when her partner died.
+Ehrlich stayed on and found she couldn’t leave. '
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'The Solace of Open Spaces'
+      -
+        type: text
+        text: ' is a chronicle of her first years on “the planet of Wyoming,” a personal journey into a place, a feeling, and a way of life.'
       -
         type: hardBreak
       -